Hornets' LaMelo Ball selected NBA Rookie of the Year - WTMJ

 AP Sports Writer

-Ball beat out finalists Anthony Edwards from the Minnesota Timberwolves and Tyrese Haliburton from the Sacramento Kings to win the award, which was determined by a global panel of 100 writers and broadcasters who cover the league.
+Ball was the runaway winner, receiving 84 of the 99 first-place votes to beat out finalists Anthony Edwards from the Minnesota Timberwolves and Tyrese Haliburton from the Sacramento Kings.
+Edwards received the other 15 first-place votes.
+The award was determined by a global panel of 100 writers and broadcasters who cover the league.

+“Honestly, way before the league when I was playing basketball and they were talking about the NBA stuff, that is when I knew when I’m a rookie that is one of the accomplishments I can get,” Ball said.

+His teammates took to social media to congratulate him with Gordon Hayward tweeting “Rookie of the year, and well deserved.
+Huge congrats @MELOD1P !
+Can’t wait to get out on the court with you again.
+Just the beginning!”

 The 6-foot-7 Ball was selected third overall in 2020 after playing professional ball in Lithuania and Australia.